frenz659/codeday/README.md

 # codeday
-Hello , This is my first project with Bootstrap .
-The Project is about tech an learning blog.
+Hello , This is my first project with CSS Framework (BootStrap) .
+The Project is about simple learning blog.

 Follow the git-hub page link for this project - https://frenz659.github.io/codeday/